The Ultimate Guide to WordPress Maintenance for Beginners

 WordPress Security

 Maybe one of the most important things you need to constantly take care of while doing maintenance is taking care of security.
 Just like you need to take care of your bank account, change pins for your credit cards (you do that, right?) or change the lock if you know the keys might have been stolen, you have to take care of your WordPress site’s security.
+Incorporating security tools like WP Captcha can help prevent unauthorized access and ensure that your website maintenance efforts are protected against common threats.

 Yes, you will have to change passwords from time to time, and make sure the plugins you’re using aren’t compromised or simply outdated.
 We suggest that you do regular scans which will identify potential problems and isolate malware if you weren’t careful enough.